khoantd/GitVizz/frontend/README.md

 3. Commit changes: `git commit -m 'Add amazing feature'`
 4. Push to branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

+---

+## 📄 License
+This project is licensed under the Apache License.
+See the [LICENSE](LICENSE) file for details.